 Addicted individuals who suffer from comorbid mental disorders require a special kind of treatment, especially when they have been abusing psychedelic drugs.
-Call 800-609-2774 now to find a rehab center that will allow you to put an end to your substance abuse.
+Call 800-609-2774 (Who Answers?) now to find a rehab center that will allow you to put an end to your substance abuse.

 How Can Comorbid Disorders Affect Treatment Needs?